top of page

 Food insecurity is defined as the state of being without reliable access to a sufficient quantity of affordable, nutritious food.
 The rates of food insecurity limits people’s ability to have a balanced diet, places children and adults at higher risk of compromised immunity, obesity, diabetes and other diet-related health conditions, anxiety and depression, and reduced academic achievement.

 In response to the pandemic, the city under the leadership of Mayor Aja Brown launched "Compton United Response Effort" (CURE).
 The mission critical food security partnership was formed between non-profit agencies across the city and private sector contributors to combat food insecurity in Compton during and after the pandemic.
 From March 2020 until January 2021 - the City of Compton provided facilities at Compton Career Link for the pantry operation.
-The Compton Chamber of Commerce assumed the operational management of the program and supplied commercial refrigeration units for cold storage of fresh products.
+The Compton Chamber of Commerce assumed the full operational management of the program, supplied commercial refrigeration units for cold storage of fresh products and arranged for transportation for deliveries and food ditribution to seniors and disabled.

 Compton Food Pantry Initiative